-Update 20 July 2016 – Entries for the 2017 Finch Memoir Prize will open on Wednesday 3 August and close on Thursday 25 August.
-The prize is $5000 payable on publication.
+Update 29 June 2017 – Entries for the 2018 Finch Memoir Prize will open on 1 August 2017 and close on 25 August 2017.
+The prize is publication and $5000 payable on publication.
 Writers who wish to enter should download the entry form and carefully read all the terms and conditions to ensure their entry complies as required.
-Download the entry form here: Finch memoir entry form 2017 and T&C
+Download the entry form here: Finch memoir entry form 2018 and T&C

 Finch said, ‘I Knew You’d Have Brown Eyes is a powerful story about the complexity of attempting to create a relationship between a birth mother and a child she gave up for adoption.
 Mary writes in a clear, simple style that clearly shows the hurt, vulnerability and longing of mothers who were compelled to put their children up for a forced adoption.’